Is data security more than just the security of data?

 Why?
 Because they now know that I drink every night in the same pub, I pay using my android device and on average I drink 20 pints a week.
 My device indicates that I also have a curry every night on my way home, I drive everywhere and I never exercise.
 The data predicts that I’ll be lucky to live past 50 and that my life expectancy is 60.
 The insurance company has determined that I'm a high risk individual but they haven’t ever asked me to take a medical nor sought my approval to use the data.
 Somewhere hidden in the depths of the T&Cs of the original app, however, is the right to sell this data to a third party such as the insurance company.

 The new data protection laws will bring a new dimension to data capture and, particularly, to data sharing.
 At Volcanic, we take data protection very seriously.
-For advice on data security and how your recruitment website can support your GDPR compliance, get in touch.
+Download our free Ebook on data protection and cyber attacks in recruitment, or for advice on data security and how your recruitment website can support your GDPR compliance, get in touch.